MK-Kaiser/Shell-W-Upload/README.md

 Requirements: Remote system must have python3 installed, or pyshell.py must be compiled with pyinstaller.

-Recommendation: install rlwrap and prefix local receiver command with rlwrap for improved tab completion
+Recommendation: Install rlwrap and prefix local receiver command with rlwrap for improved tab completion
                 rlwrap nc -lvp <port number>